 Our independent registered public accounting firm indicated in its report on our audited consolidated financial statements as of and for the years ended December 31, 2019 and 2018 that there is substantial doubt about our ability to continue as a going concern.
 A "going concern" opinion indicates that the financial statements have been prepared assuming we will continue as a going concern and do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets, or the amounts and classification of liabilities that may result if we do not continue as a going concern.
-We estimate that the current funds on hand will be sufficient to continue operations through approximately December 31, 2020.
+We estimate that the current funds on hand will be sufficient to continue operations through approximately March 31, 2021.
 Our continuation as a going concern is dependent upon our ability to obtain necessary debt or equity financing to continue operations until sales increase and we begin generating positive cash flow.
-No assurance can be given that any future financing will be available, that it will be on terms that are satisfactory to us.
-Even if we are able to obtain additional financing, such financing may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stockholders, in the case of equity financing.
+No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to us.
+Even if we are able to obtain additional financing, such financing may contain undue restrictions on our operations, in the case of equity financing.
 We continue to review operations in order to identify additional strategies designed to generate cash flow, improve our financial position, and enable the timely discharge of our obligations.
 If we are unable to identify sources of additional cash flow in the short term, we may be required to further reduce or limit operations.